Updated: Friday 23 October 2020

 Just Eat Belfast Bikes

 Belfast Bikes rent-a-bike service has resumed across Belfast, with some restrictions in place.

 Belfast Castle and Malone House

-You can contact Belfast Castle by email firstname.lastname@example.org or Malone House by email email@example.com for more information.
+You can contact Belfast Castle by email firstname.lastname@example.org or Malone House by email email@example.com to discuss any current or future bookings.

 Our parks are open to allow people to take exercise.
 But it is very important that everyone observes social distancing guidance when using our parks.